sikander27/cheatsheets/git_cheatsheet.md

    > git branch -m oldname newname
 2. If you want to rename the current branch, you can do:
    > git branch -m newname

+## Revert to a commit
+   > git reset --hard commit-id